okolesnyk/magento2-functional-testing-framework/docs/commands/mftf.md

 #### Defining ruleset

-The `static-checks` command will look for a `staticRuleset.json` file under either:
+The `static-checks` command will look for a `staticRuleset.json` file under `dev/tests/acceptance/staticRuleset.json` of the magento2 installation.

-*  `dev/tests/acceptance/staticRuleset.json`, if embedded with Magento2
-*  `dev/staticRuleset.json`, if standalone

 This file works as the default configuration to easily allow for the integration of `static-checks` in a CI environment.
 Currently, the ruleset only defines the tests to run.
 Here is an example of the expected format: